 Residents Maintain Autonomy

-This metric measures the percent of long-term patients who required increased assistance with activities of daily living over time.
-Activities of daily living include activities such as dressing and taking a bath.
-Some argue that this is a reliable measure of a resident's well-being.
+This metric measures the percentage of long-term stay patients who required increased assistance with activities of daily living over time.
+ADL's include activities such as dressing and continence.

 Ability to Keep Residents Mobile

-This indicates the percent of patients that remained mobile levels over time.
-Optimizing mobility is usually a great sign for residents' health.
+This tells you the percentage of residents that were able to retain mobility over time.
+Preserving mobility is often a great sign for residents' health.